 Reindeer Moss, also known as Reindeer Lichen or Caribou Moss, is light colored lichen, not really a moss.
 It is a food for reindeer (caribou), which makes it very important to the wild.
 It is slow growing in hot and cold well-drained environments, and may take decades to grow back once disturbed.
-The grayish, whitish, or brownish extensive mats may reach 10 cm tall.
+The grayish, whitish, or brownish extensive mats.
 It grows on humus or on soil covered rock mostly in taiga and tundra.
 It often dominates the ground in Pine forests but is a threatened species in other places.
 In Eastern Himalaya, it was traditionally used to treat kidney stones.

 Reindeer moss is also referred to as Reindeer Lichen.
 It has a lighter color than most mosses.
 It can stand both hot and cold temperatures.
 This moss prefers well drained soils and environments that are wide open.
 This moss gets its name because reindeer loves munching on it and reindeer live in colder climates.
 It is a slow grower only growing around 3-5 mm per year.
 If this plant is overgrown or eaten too much the growth will slow down and it may take years to recover.